-The class will employ several distinctive approaches including the following:
+The class will employ several distinctive learning approaches including the following:

-- Required Out of Class Virtual Sessions: Coming into every class there will be an assigned Virtual Session that you must complete by the noted due date for that class.
+- 1. Required Out of Class Virtual Sessions: Coming into every class there will be an assigned Virtual Session that you must complete by the noted due date for that class.
 The Virtual Session for each class will be posted on Canvas.
 The materials that are covered in the Virtual Session are designed to provide a deeper understanding of the content we are covering and to prepare you to actively participate in class and with your team.
 There will be a quiz before each class on the material covered in the virtual session for that class.
 Quizzes need to be completed on Canvas by the respective due date and time before class.
 Questions based on the content in the Virtual Sessions will also appear on the midterm and final exams.
-Cheating doesn't help anyone so do your own individual work! - Outside Speakers and Lecturers: We have arranged to expose you to an extraordinary group of outside speakers and lecturers.
-Questions based on these lectures and key points or take-aways made by the speakers will appear on the midterm and final exams. - Team Project: The team project is central to achieving the learning outcomes.
+Cheating doesn't help anyone, so do your own individual work. - 2.
+Outside Speakers and Lecturers: We have arranged to expose you to an extraordinary group of outside speakers and lecturers.
+Questions based on these lectures and key points or take-aways made by the speakers may appear on the midterm and final exams. - 3.
+Team Project: The team project is central to achieving the learning outcomes.
 It allows you to apply what you learn from the Virtual Sessions, in-class lectures and experiences, and the speakers.
 It also forms the basis for a series of project "deliverables" that are turned in according to a timeline provided by the instructors (found in the schedule).
 A detailed explanation of the project deliverables and the timeline will be reviewed in class and posted on Canvas.
-At the end of the semester, we will have a competition for the best projects with a final "bake-off."
+At the end of the semester, we will have a competition for the best projects with a final "bake-off." - 4.
+Coaching Sessions: There are 6 coaching sessions that are distributed throughout the semester, during normal class times (Tuesdays and Thursdays 3:30 4:45 pm).
+In these sessions you will meet with 3-4 other teams and 1-2 coaches.
+The purpose of these sessions is to provide individualized feedback to each of the teams, and provide a more interactive way to explore the content.
+Each of these coaching sessions is designed around a team homework assignment, and active participation in the coaching sessions will enable not only a deeper understanding of the material, but also assistance in successfully completing the assignment.
+Attending these sessions is required, and if you are not able to attend a coaching session, you will need to submit for an excused absence if you do not wish that to count against your total absences for the semester.

-Overview of Student Learning Outcomes:
+Overview of Student Learning Outcomes